susom/tide/README.md

    Input Arguments:

-   1. inputResource (mandatory) eg. inputResource=/workspaces/sample_notes
+   1. inputResource (mandatory) e.g. inputResource=/workspaces/sample_notes
    When used with
       1. "inputType=text", this argument specifies location of the folder with notes to be deid in text format.
 All files in this folder will be processed.
       2. "inputType="local", this argument specifies the file with notes to be deid in newline delimited JSON files (jsonl) format.